 N: number of degrees of freedom to read in

 Vhar: keyword for vibrations.
 Options:

 har

 Vrot: keyword for molecular internal (hra, hrb, hrc) and external rotations (kro, jro).
 Options:

-amua for moments of inertia in units of amu Å2
+amua for moments of inertia in units of amu $Å^2$

-gmcm for moments of inertia in units of g cm2 for rotational constants in wavenumbers mhz for rotational constants in MHz ghz for rotational constants in GHz mode: index number for degree of freedom idof: keyword for type of degree of freedom.
-The separable degrees of freedom (except for the J-rotor and K-rotor) that are recognized by ktools are defined and the data input formats are described in Chapter 3 of this User Manual.
-The Jrotor and K-rotor parameters used by ktools are described here:
+gmcm for moments of inertia in units of g cm

+cm-1 for rotational constants in wavenumbers

+mhz for rotational constants in MHz

+ghz for rotational constants in GHz